Tuesday, September 10, 2024

 Tiny fragments of older ice frozen into new ice

-Shards of new ice sliding under other ice dotted with nonpareils
+Shards of new ice sliding under other ice dotted with 'nonpareils'

 "Why do we feel this strange attraction for these polar regions, a feeling so powerful and lasting.
 That when we return home we forget the mental and physical hardships, and want nothing more than to return to them?